Other Common Names

-[many subgenera, esp. in the Aedini, are often treated as separate genera -- cf.(4)
+[many subgenera, esp. in the Aedini, are often treated as separate genera -- cf.(1)

 Wings with scales on veins and along margins; legs and proboscis long; antennae with 6 or more segments, plumose on males and short-haired on females

-Larvae are aquatic, developing mainly in standing water (temporary pools, water in discarded containers, saltmarshes, treeholes, etc.).
-However, some mosquitos, like some species of Anopheles, lay eggs in very slow moving streams and brooks.
+Larvae are aquatic, developing mainly in standing water (temporary pools, water in discarded containers, saltmarshes, treeholes, etc.); some species of Anopheles lay eggs in very slow moving streams/brooks.

 Mostly spring and summer in temperate climates

 Male and female adults feed on nectar and plant juices and only females feed on blood because a blood meal is usually required for development of eggs.
-Females can feed on the blood of amphibians, birds, reptiles, and mammals - including humans.
+Hosts may include amphibians, birds, reptiles, and mammals.

 to learn how mosquitos bloodfeed.